RIG-I

-RIG-I (retinoic acid-inducible gene I) is a cytosolic pattern recognition receptor (PRR) that can mediate induction of a type-I interferon (IFN1) response.
-RIG-I is an essential molecule in the innate immune system for recognizing cells that have been infected with a virus.
-These viruses can include West Nile virus, Japanese Encephalitis virus, influenza A, Sendai virus, flavivirus, and coronaviruses.
+RIG-I (retinoic acid-inducible gene I), encoded by the gene DDX58 (DEAD box polypeptide 58), is a cytosolic pattern recognition receptor (PRR) that can mediate induction of a type-I interferon (IFN1) response.
+RIG-I is an essential molecule in the innate immune system for recognizing cells that have been infected with a virus, including but not limited to West Nile virus, Japanese Encephalitis virus, influenza A, Sendai virus, flavivirus, and coronaviruses.

-RIG-I is an ATP-dependent DExD/H box RNA helicase that is activated by immunostimulatory RNAs from viruses as well as RNAs of other origins.
-RIG-I recognizes short double-stranded RNA (dsRNA) in the cytosol with a 5' tri- or di-phosphate end or a 5' 7-methyl guanosine (m7G) cap (cap-0), but not RNA with a 5' m7G cap having a ribose 2′-O-methyl modification (cap-1).
-These are often generated during a viral infection but can also be host-derived.
-Once activated by the dsRNA, the N-terminus caspase activation and recruitment domains (CARDs) migrate and bind with CARDs attached to mitochondrial antiviral signaling protein (MAVS) to activate the signaling pathway for IFN1.
+RIG-I is an ATP-dependent DExD/H box RNA helicase activated by specific types of RNA.
+RIG-I recognizes short double-stranded RNA (dsRNA) in the cytosol with a 5' tri- or di-phosphate end (ppN, pppN) or a 5' 7-methyl guanosine (m7G) cap (cap-0) without a ribose 2′-O-methyl modification at the next unit (cap-0).
+Such RNAs are often generated during a viral infection but can also be host-derived.
+For example, RIG-I also plays a role in cancer microenvironmnets.

-Type-I IFNs have three main functions: to limit the virus from spreading to nearby cells, promote an innate immune response, including inflammatory responses, and help activate the adaptive immune system.
-Other studies have shown that in different microenvironments, such as in cancerous cells, RIG-I has more functions other than viral recognition.
+Once activated by the dsRNA, RIG-I interacts with MAVS via CARD domains to activate the signaling pathway for IFN1.
+IFN1s have three main functions: to limit the virus from spreading to nearby cells, promote an innate immune response, including inflammatory responses, and help activate the adaptive immune system.

+RIG-I is expressed in most cells, including various innate immune system cells, and is usually in an inactive state.

 RIG-I orthologs are found in mammals, geese, ducks, some fish, and some reptiles.
-RIG-I is in most cells, including various innate immune system cells, and is usually in an inactive state.

 Knockout mice that have been designed to have a deleted or non-functioning RIG-I gene are not healthy and typically die embryonically.
 If they survive, the mice have serious developmental dysfunction.
-The stimulator of interferon genes STING antagonizes RIG-I by binding its N-terminus, probably as to avoid overactivation of RIG-I signaling and the associated autoimmunity.

 Structure

 This image shows the basic structure of RIG-I while it is inactive and active.
 Shown are the N-terminus CARDs, the DExD/H helicase domain, and the C-terminus repressor domain (RD).
 Included on the active structure is the most common RIG-I PAMP, dsRNA with a 5' triphosphate (5'ppp).

 RIG-I is encoded by the DDX58 gene in humans.
 RIG-I is a helical ATP-dependent DExD/H box RNA helicase with a repressor domain (RD) on the C-terminus that binds to the target RNA.
-Included on the N-terminus are two caspase activation and recruitment domains (CARDs) that are important for interactions with mitochondrial antiviral signaling protein (MAVS).
+On the N-terminus are two caspase activation and recruitment domains (CARDs) that are important for interactions with mitochondrial antiviral signaling protein (MAVS).

 RIG-I is a member of the RIG-I like receptors (RLRs) that also includes Melanoma Differentiation-Associated protein 5 (MDA5) and Laboratory of genetics physiology 2 (LGP2).
 RIG-I and MDA5 are both involved in activating MAVS and triggering an antiviral response.